gdmnl/GENTI/README.md

 # GENTI

+This is the original code for "GENTI: GPU-powered Walk-based Subgraph Extraction for Scalable Representation Learning on Dynamic Graphs" (VLDB 2024).

 ## Environment
 Prepare the environment.
 We use Anaconda to manage packages.
 The following command create the conda environment to be used:
 ```{bash}